Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 One of the most notable contrasts between private and public education is its affordability.
 Public schools, being government-funded, are free of cost.

-Conversely, private schools rely heavily on financial support from private donors, trustees, and other stakeholders, leading to a comparatively higher cost than public schools.
 In the United States, the average annual tuition fee for private K-12 schools is around $23,839, with education sometimes surging as high as $292,719 per year, depending on several factors.

 2. Class Sizes